 International House Helsinki provides a wide range of information and public authority services in one place to meet the needs of international newcomers in the Helsinki metropolitan area.
 Their multilingual information and counselling service for internationals is free of charge.

-There are no tuition fees for exchange students, PhD students or citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland and those who have a permanent residence status in Finland (March 2019).
+There are no tuition fees for exchange students, PhD students or citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland and those who have permanent residence status in Finland (March 2020).

 For the Master's and Bachelor's programmes, citizens of non-EU/EEA countries, who do not have a permanent residence status in Finland, are liable to tuition fees.

-If you apply to an International Master's Programme at the University of Helsinki and are liable to pay tuition fees, you may also apply for a scholarship from the scholarship programme of the University of Helsinki.
+If you apply to an International Master's Programme at the University of Helsinki and are liable to pay tuition fees, you may also apply for a scholarship from the University of Helsinki scholarship programme.

 All the students have to pay for own their accommodation and living expenses.
 Living costs in Helsinki—especially the cost of housing— are relatively high but they are in line with the EU average.
 Please note that although 6720 euros per year is considered as sufficient funds for a residence permit, it won't be enough for living in Helsinki.